 Old prejudices are deep-seated because they are based on philosophical ideas, whether explicitly understood or not.
 Prejudices are often passed on from one generation to the next and accepted, because the new generation has not been exposed to alternative philosophical ideas.
 People have not been taught to think independently, to question the received wisdom.
 The blame for this rests squarely on the education system (which itself depends on philosophical ideas; typically, bad ones).

 Racism is a form of collectivism, a widely accepted philosophical idea, according to which the group is the unit of value in social issues.
 Per collectivism, individuals as individuals—volitional human beings who can make choices about their own character and conduct—don’t matter.
-Collectivists believe that individuals have value and identity only as members of a group, whether a tribe, a member of a political movement, a race.
+Collectivists believe that individuals have value and identity only as members of a group, whether a tribe, a political movement, a race (skin color).
 Therefore, collectivists hold, we should judge people as members of a group, not as individual human beings based on their own character or conduct.

-Collectivism and racism appeal to people who believe that their self-value and the value of others derives from their membership of a particular group and from their own choices and actions.
-A white supremacist (or a member of any other race) may be a loser but considers himself superior to others and claims entitlements based on his race.
+Collectivism and racism appeal to people who believe that their self-value and the value of others derives from their membership of a particular group and not from their own choices and actions.
+A white supremacist (or a person of other skin color) may be a loser but considers himself superior to others and claims entitlements based on his race.

 The anti-thesis of collectivism is individualism, according to which the individual is the unit of value in social issues.
 The individual, by choosing his conduct and character, must earn his self-esteem through his own actions.
 He cannot achieve it by being a member of a group; his race is completely irrelevant, as it cannot determine his choices and actions.